reflex-dev/reflex-web/case-studies/sellerx.md

 ## How Reflex empowered SellerX

 The app Mike and his team were building handles around half a million data points daily.
-It handles hundred of thousands products in different marketplaces in 4 different continents and ingests daily a DB the size of 100GB worth of information.
+It handles hundreds of thousands of products in different marketplaces in 4 different continents and ingests daily a DB the size of 100 GB worth of information.

 The app has several tables of data with images, links and lots of text data.
 It included web scrapers as well as many api calls.